Edgar Bright Wilson

 Edgar Bright Wilson Jr. (December 18, 1908 – July 12, 1992) was an American chemist.

 Wilson was a prominent and accomplished chemist and teacher, recipient of the National Medal of Science in 1975, Guggenheim Fellowships in 1949 and 1970, the Elliott Cresson Medal in 1982, and a number of honorary doctorates.
+He was a member of both the American Academy of Arts and Sciences, the American Philosophical Society, and the United States National Academy of Sciences.
 He was also the Theodore William Richards Professor of Chemistry, Emeritus at Harvard University.
 One of his sons, Kenneth G. Wilson, was awarded the Nobel Prize in physics in 1982.

 E. B. Wilson was a student and protégé of Nobel laureate Linus Pauling and was a coauthor with Pauling of Introduction to Quantum Mechanics, a graduate level textbook in Quantum Mechanics.
 Wilson was also the thesis advisor of Nobel laureate Dudley Herschbach.
 Wilson was elected to the first class of the Harvard Society of Fellows.